aumath-advancedr2019/Permutation/roadmap.md

 ## Goals for gammaversion:
   - Write permutation function
   - Write bootstrap function
-  - get the deciered output for both functions.
+  - Get the deciered output for both functions.
-  - documentations for the functions and creating a/several vignette(s).
+  - Documentations for the functions and creating a/several vignette(s).

 ## Goals for Beta version: